NO GOOD DEED...

 In the throes of a booming real estate market, Hammer and Heart pursues a forgotten population: those who can’t afford to maintain their homes.

 Often living amongst contemporary neighborhoods, these folks have been unable to keep their residence in a safe or livable condition.
-Likely to be lower income families, the elderly or disabled—and more likely, living under the radar—they deal with urgent repair needs they are unable to address: leaky roofs, hazardous wiring, failing HVAC systems, deteriorating entranceways and/or accessibility issues.
+Likely to be lower income families, the elderly or disabled, they deal with urgent repair needs they are unable to address: leaky roofs, hazardous wiring, failing HVAC systems, deteriorating entranceways and/or accessibility issues.

 By addressing these predicaments, H&H is hoping to help Swannanoa Valley residents stay in their homes; keep them safe; improve their quality of life; protect their investment and give homeowners a big boost in confidence (nobody feels good about living in a dangerous home).